 The manufacture of our visible light and infrared laser consoles and the related delivery devices is a highly complex and precise process.
 Completed systems must pass quality control and reliability tests before shipment.
 Our manufacturing activities consist of specifying, sourcing, assembling and testing of components and certain subassemblies for assembly into our final product.
-Currently we have a total of 33 employees engaged in manufacturing activities for these products.
+Currently we have a total of 29 employees engaged in manufacturing activities for these products.

 The medical devices manufactured by us are subject to extensive regulation by numerous governmental authorities, including federal, state, and foreign governmental agencies.
 The principal regulator in the United States is the Food and Drug Administration ("FDA").
 In April 1998, we received certification for ISO 9001/EN 46001, which is an international quality system standard that documents compliance to the European Medical Device Directive.
 In February 2004, we were certified to ISO 13485:2003, which replaced ISO 9001/EN46001 as the international standard for quality systems as applied to medical devices.
 In August 2008, we received FDA 510(k) clearance on our family of IRIDEX IQ laser systems.
-This clearance covers the IRIDEX IQ 532, IQ 577, IQ 630-670, and IQ 810 laser systems and their associated delivery devices to deliver laser energy in either CW-Pulse, MicroPulse or LongPulse mode.
+This clearance covers the IRIDEX IQ 532 and IQ 577 laser systems and their associated delivery devices to deliver laser energy in either CW-Pulse, MicroPulse or LongPulse mode.
 These laser systems are intended for a wide range of specific applications in the medical specialties of ophthalmology.
-See Item 1A.
-Risk Factors - Factors That May Affect Future Results - "We are subject to government regulations which may cause us to delay or withdraw the introduction of new products or new applications for our products.", "If we fail to comply with the FDA's quality system regulation and laser performance standards, our manufacturing operations could be halted, and our business would suffer." and "If we modify one of our FDA approved devices, we may need to seek reapproval, which, if not granted, would prevent us from selling our modified products or cause us to redesign our products."

 We rely on third parties to manufacture substantially all of the components used in our products, although we assemble critical subassemblies and the final product at our facility in Mountain View, California.
 Some of these suppliers and manufacturers are sole source.
 We have some long-term or volume purchase agreements with our suppliers but currently purchase most components on a purchase order basis.
 These components may not be available in the quantities required, on reasonable terms, or at all.
 Financial or other difficulties faced by our suppliers or significant changes in demand for these components or materials could limit their availability.
 Any failures by our third-party suppliers to adequately perform may delay the submission of products for regulatory approval, impair our ability to deliver products on a timely basis or otherwise impair our competitive position.
-See Item 1A.
-Risk Factors - Factors That May Affect Future Results - "We depend on sole source or limited source suppliers."